professorluc1/a_relational_topology/lightbringer.md

 the ability to see both worlds, divine and plain. and just like that: gone

-i only realized that i "felt woozy" because i had just finished a rampage as my Thirteenth Name.

 did you all know that i tattooed the Evil Eye on my cheek below my right eye years ago?